 The most common first symptom of HD is swelling, enlarged and no-painful lymph nodes at neck, armpit and groin, and spread through lymph vessels in the whole body with fatigue, weight loss, night sweats and fevers, etc. Rarely, and late in the disease, it can invade the bloodstream and spread to other parts of the body, including the liver, lungs, and/or bone marrow.

-HD can occur in both children and adults.
-It is most common in early adulthood (especially in 20s), and in late adulthood (after 55 years old) for classical HD.
-NLPHD usually occurs before age 40, and affects three times as many men as women.
-Expect physical symptoms, the Reed-Sternberg cell (an abnormal B lymphocyte which is much larger than normal lymphocytes) can be found in classical HD patients’ blood and biopsy is needed for the final diagnose and typing.1
+HD can occur in both children and adults.1 It is most common in early adulthood (especially in 20s), and in late adulthood (after 55 years old) for classical HD.1 NLPHD usually occurs before age 40, and affects three times as many men as women.4 The Reed-Sternberg cell (an abnormal B lymphocyte which is much larger than normal lymphocytes) can be found in classical HD patients’ blood and biopsy is needed for the final diagnose and typing.1

 The main treatments for Hodgkin lymphoma are chemotherapy alone, or chemotherapy followed by radiotherapy.
 Immunotherapy and high-dose chemotherapy with stem cell transplants may be used for certain patients, especially if other treatments haven’t worked.1